Suraj10074/Assignment-2-Searching-Sorting/README.md

     return inputArr;
 }

-# Q5.Write a program to sort list of strings (similar to that of dictionary)
+# Q5.Write a program to sort list of strings (similar to that of dictionary)?

 var string = prompt("Please enter a string");
 var stringArray=string.split(' ');